Flan Estilo Marisa

 1. 01

-Melt the sugar, water, and corn syrup in a small saucepan over medium-low heat until completely dissolved.
+Combine the one-quarter cup of sugar, water, and corn syrup in a small stainless steel saucepan over medium-low heat until the sugar dissolves completely.

 2. 02